ibm-cloud-docs/citrix-netscaler-vpx/hsm-initialize-hsm.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Initialize IBM Hardware Security Monitor (HSM)
+# Initialize IBM Hardware Security Module (HSM)

 Most configurations require initialization of the HSM device.
 Without this, only certain `show` commands can be executed.

 To initialize your device, follow the steps below:

-1. Conect using SSH into the IBM Hardware Security Monitor device with the credentials listed in the Control Portal under **Devices > Device List > Expand HSM name**.
+1. Conect using SSH into the IBM Hardware Security Module device with the credentials listed in the Control Portal under **Devices > Device List > Expand HSM name**.

 	Alternatively, you can use public key authentication.
 For more information review the [Appliance Administration Guide (page 38) ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://public.dhe.ibm.com/cloud/bluemix/network/vpx/appliance_administration_guide.pdf){: new_window}.